 Usually there is one or two national examinations yearly in the various classes of licenses but many pretenders try to past the full examination at once (regulation and theory of the full privilege class and, if required, Morse code).
 If you are well trained you must succeed.
 Usually 60 to 80% of candidates success the theory at first trial.

 If you need the Morse code (more by passion than by obligation), know that most amateurs fail at the examen due to a lack of practice.
 So a drill is recommanded; e.g. to work in CW 15 minutes each day during one or two months to reach easily 5 WPM.

-Good news, once you succeeded an exam and it's worth for live.
+Good news, once you succeeded an exam it is valid for live.
 There is no expiration date of your amateur radio certificate (but only of your license), it is personal and not transferable.

 Once your certificate and your license in hands, you are allow to buy your RTX and an antenna, go on the air and calling CQ...
 When someone will answer to your call for the first time I bet you will feel a great excitment !